 Another high priority for the Board is the construction, renovation, and replacement of school buildings.
 The Board proposed a \$250 million bond election, which was approved by the citizens in June 2010.
-The latest completed project, the rebuild of Mount Jordan Middle School, was finished and opened to students in August 2015.
+The latest completed project, the rebuild of Butler Elementary, was finished and opened to students in August 2016.

-The 2010 bond funded thirteen scheduled projects, nine of which have been completed.
-The remaining bond projects include rebuilding Midvale Middle School (to open fall 2017), renovating Indian Hills Middle School (to open fall 2018), rebuilding Butler Elementary (to open fall 2016), and rebuilding Alta View Elementary (to open fall 2017).
+The 2010 bond funded thirteen scheduled projects, ten of which have been completed.
+The remaining bond projects include rebuilding Midvale Middle and Alta View Elementary (both to open fall 2017).
+Indian Hills Middle will be completely renovated and will open to students in the fall of 2018.